ThamyHelaysa/form-ui-ex/README.en.md

 ## Setup

 To run the application you need [`Node.js`](https://nodejs.org/en/) installed in your machine.
 After the install you can run `node app.js` to see the application.
-A sucess message should appear in the terminal:
+A success message should appear in the terminal:

 ```
 Server de pé em http://localhost:3000